 After the artifacts have been distributed to the right component, runtime processes take over.
 Runtime deployment is triggered via the ONAP Portal application called the Use Case UI (UUI).
 The service orchestrator (SO) and its virtual function controller (VF-C) and SDN controller (SDN-C), jointly complete initial deployment and subsequent lifecycle management.
 The end to end CCVPN service is broken down into the four respective services described above.
-Each of these services is orchestrated first; API calls are also made to the partner ONAP for orchestrated.
+Each of these services is orchestrated first;

+API calls are also made to the partner ONAP for orchestrating these services in the partner's network.
+Subsequently, the end to end CCVPN service is orchestrated.
 Many of the 30 projects in ONAP and 3rd party software components interact with the CCVPN blueprint (a full discussion is outside the scope of this document).
 In fact, VF-C and SDN-C depend on third-party SOTN and SD-WAN controllers for deployment and lifecycle management of specific VNFs and DCI (DC interconnection) network connections as well as third-party EMSs for VNF configuration and monitoring.

-In summary, the end to end implementation is carried out in the following phases:
+In summary, the end-to-end implementation is carried out in the following phases: